 Maintaining your budget while in production is a stressful but necessary endeavor.
-We’re going to provide you with a free Film Budget Cashflow & PO Log template to help you better manage and actualize your film budget while shooting.
+In this post we’ll provide a free Film Budget Cashflow & PO Log template to help you actualize your film budget during production.

 Before we begin, download our free film budget sheet template for tracking Cashflow.

 1. The Anatomy of the Film Budget Cashflow